 Local planning applications will also be listed on each Parish Council Agenda and discussed at the Parish Council meeting.

 Any views expressed by the Parish Council will be taken into account by the Planning Authority before a decision is made, providing the points made are relevant to the determination of a planning application.
 The final decision is made by the Planning Authority, not the Parish Council.

 Eye Nature Reserve

-- The Leeds Hall can be rented.
-See this page for further details.
+- The Leeds Hall can be hired.

 - The Langley Pavillion at Lindisfarne is also available for hire.
 This has a lounge as well as five changing rooms.
 It is currently used by both the Junior and Senior football clubs and the Junior and Senior running clubs.